 A dental implant is a small titanium screw which functions like a natural tooth root.
 As part of the process to replace missing teeth and restore your smile, our dentists place dental implants.
 Together with a tooth replacement such as a bridge or crown, a dental implant looks and feels much like a natural tooth.

 While we always aim to save a natural tooth, there are some cases where this is impossible.
 If a tooth is too badly damaged due to gum disease, injury or decay, your dentist may need to remove it.
-Thanks to anesthetics and sedatives, extractions are far less painful now than ever before.
+Thanks to anesthetics and sedatives, extractions are no longer the ordeal they once were.

 Wisdom Tooth Removal